pojntfx/octarchive/README.md

 ### 1. Do a manual backup with `octarchive`

-First, export your GitHub (or Forgejo) API token like so:
+First, export your GitHub/Forgejo API token like so:

 ```shell
 $ export FORGE_TOKEN='mygithubtoken'